 You can also protect yourself from making mathematical errors by keeping your checkbook register on Google Sheets, Excel, or by using a calculator.

-Mint App: The Mint app is a finance and budget app that you can use to keep track of all your spending just like you would in a checkbook register.
-Mint will also let you limits and budgets for yourself.
+The Mint app is a finance and budget app that you can use to keep track of all your spending just like you would in a checkbook register.
+Mint will also let you limits and budget for yourself.